Kuinox/Kuinox.CSharpScript/README.md

 } );
 await Task.Delay( 10000 );
 ```
-(This program will listen to the mosquitto public mqtt server for 10 seconds.)
+(This example will listen to the mosquitto public mqtt server for 10 seconds.)